LaurentClaessens/lora/README.txt

 ATTENTION : There is no mechanism to suppress old file.
 Thus the size of directory /mnt/baka/purge is always increasing.
 This is by purpose : I prefer not have an automated way to suppress data.
     Consequence : some segmentation faults are triggered by "disk full".
 This is the user's responsibility to know what to suppress.

+Trying to exclude a non-existing directory throws an error (when reading the configuration file).
+The reason roots in the following user case.
+Let suppose I don't want to backup /home/daniel/videos/dvd (containing .VOB files) because it is very large and not really important.
+I add the line exclude=/home/daniel/videos/dvd in the configuration file.
+Now I change the directory name to /home/daniel/vidéos/dvd  (add an accent on "vidéo").
+Then the backup process will copy the whole directory /home/daniel/vidéo and purge <purge>/videos.
+This is yet not really optimal, but copying the subdirectory /home/daniel/vidéos/dvd is REALLY what we don't want to do.

+When something strange happens, better to crash than silently manage the situation.

 WHAT IT DOES -- PURGE